Validation of Procedures for Monitoring Crewmember Immune Function (Integrated Immune) - 11.22.16

 Preflight, each subject performs two sessions: one at L-180 (launch minus 180) days and another at L-45 days.
 Each session consists of a health survey, four liquid saliva collections (performed every other day), blood draw, 24-hour urine and dry book saliva sample collection occurring on the day between the second and third liquid saliva collection.

 In flight, only blood and saliva samples are collected.
 There is no urine sample requirement for in-flight operations.
 Subjects perform three sessions in-flight: early, mid and late increment.
+For the one-year mission, four sessions will be performed - one in conjunction with every Soyuz vehicle return.
 Each session consists of four liquid saliva collections (performed every other day), with a blood draw and dry book saliva sample collection occurring on the last day of the liquid saliva collections.
 A health survey is also completed during a subject’s early and mid-mission sessions.
 For the late increment session, the final liquid saliva sample, the blood draw and dry book saliva sample collections occur on R-1.
 Blood samples are required to be returned for ground analysis within 48 hours of collection; therefore, the blood draws must occur in conjunction with a Shuttle or Soyuz flight to ISS.

 In July 2002 NASA conducted a comprehensive immune assessment on the Haughton-Mars Project field team members.
 This project validated sampling methods, and laboratory results indicated that changes in immune function and stress hormone in the HMP field participants were similar to those observed in astronauts following space flight.
 Taken together, these data support the establishment of the HMP as a unique ground-based space flight and planetary exploration test bed that may have significant utility for terrestrial human physiology studies (Crucian et al. 2007).